jay5oh33rn/FHIR-Works-2024/README.md

 ## Steps

 ### 1. Set Up the FHIR Server
-1. Navigate to the directory containing `docker-compose.yml`.
-2. Run the command: `docker-compose up -d`
+1. Run the command: `docker-compose -f fhir-server/docker-compose.yml up -d`

 This command starts the FHIR server and database.

 ### 2. Import Mock FHIR Data
 1. Access the FHIR server at `Your_Server_Location`.
-2. Import `Observation.json`, `Patient.json`, and `Procedure.json` into the server to populate it with sample data.
+2. From the `fhir-server` directory, import `Observation.json`, `Patient.json`, and `Procedure.json` into the server to populate it with sample data.

 ### 3. Set Up the Chatbot
 1. Create a Google Cloud Account at [Google Cloud](https://cloud.google.com) and activate the account with payment details to access Vertex AI services.